 Ann uses her broad experience in intellectual property law to help clients achieve their business goals.
 A registered patent attorney, Ann advises clients on the best methods to protect and capitalize on their innovations.
 She guides clients in cost-effectively building and maintaining an international patent portfolio.
 She regularly counsels clients faced with intellectual property disputes, resolving the matters through product redesign, licensing, or, if necessary, litigation.
 She has litigated patent, trademark, and trade secret cases related to, among other things, food dyes, agricultural products and equipment, electronic locks, consumer products, financial services, catalytic converters, automotive steel, and industrial equipment in federal courts around the country.

-Ann is the Intellectual Property Practice Group Leader.
-She is also an adjunct professor, teaching Patent Law at the Chase College of Law, Northern Kentucky University.
+Ann is also an adjunct professor, teaching Patent Law at the Chase College of Law, Northern Kentucky University.
 Prior to joining Frost Brown Todd, she worked as in-house patent counsel at General Electric.
 Before becoming a lawyer, Ann worked as an engineer at General Electric.

 Provides IP counseling, addressing licensing, freedom to practice issues, and patent and trademark portfolio management (both domestic and international) for, among other, a metals manufacturer, a producer of roll-formed construction products, and manufacturers of consumer goods.